marcinnis/challenge20190126/README.md

 Application - due to security reasons - is running as *app* user with limited privileges (created during deployment process).

+Of course this is very simple deployment.
+In production it would be different - taking care of reliability, security and high availability.

 ## 2. EXECUTION

 #### CONFIGURATION